isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-10-01-post-Routes announced for Standard Chartered Marathon Singapore 2015.md

 ### **Routes announced for Standard Chartered Marathon Singapore 2015**
 _Routes remained largely unchanged, with Improved overall experience part of key enhancements to the 2015 Marathon._

-**1 October 2015, Singapore** – The Standard Chartered Marathon Singapore 2015 (SCMS) today announced the race route and improvements to offer both participants and supporters an enhanced experience at the country’s biggest marathon, which will be held over two days for the first time in the event’s history, on 5th & 6th December.
+**Singapore, 1 October 2015** – The Standard Chartered Marathon Singapore 2015 (SCMS) today announced the race route and improvements to offer both participants and supporters an enhanced experience at the country’s biggest marathon, which will be held over two days for the first time in the event’s history, on 5 and 6 December.

 ##### **Race Enhancements**